© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Affetside Cross at Affetside 75m north west of the Pack Horse Inn is a scheduled monument protected by Historic England under reference 1014120.
 View the official record →

-Affetside Cross is a medieval wayside cross located in Lancashire.
+Affetside Cross is a wayside cross of medieval origin located in the parish of Affetside in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014120.

 Affetside Cross at Affetside 75m north west of the Pack Horse Inn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014120.